 If your project manager only meets the ten-year need but has no degree, then you can bet that the agency will assess a weakness for your technical proposal.
 You could potentially overcome this hurdle by pointing to another person that has the missing need and show how the two will work together on the project.

 - This proposal best practice could lead to increased technical evaluation or management approach scores.

 Proposal Best Practices # 2

 Assessing the historical data provided in the RFP: sometimes the solicitation would give information such as historical data about hours or staff used in previous projects.
-This is one of the many proposal and bidding practices you should blend into your approach.
+This is one of the many proposal best practices you should blend into your approach.
 As a general rule, when the government tells you that part of the statement of work was traditionally accomplished at 1000 hours, then this information should mean something to your proposal preparation effort.
 It means submitting your approach and amount of people to meet the 1000 hour need.

-If your proposal offers substantially less hours than the information provided, you can expect a weakness or risk from the government.
+If your proposal offers substantially fewer hours than the information provided, you can expect a weakness or risk from the government.
 On the other hand, if you propose hours that are substantially more than the given information given in the solicitation, you can also get a weakness assigned to your technical proposal or pricing submission.

 Proposal Writing Best Practices # 3